Shiudeyama: Sakura view of a lifetime (Updated for 2025)

 ・Please pay ¥500 when you reach the peak.

-(3) Shuttle bus/taxi - Reserve Online or By Phone with the operating company - details here.
-Reservations begin on March 4, 2024 at noon JST.
+(3) Taxi - Reserve Online or By Phone with the operating company - details here.
+Reservations begin on March 3, 2025 at noon JST.

 The cherry trees are over 60 years old and conservation work is done all year round to keep them healthy so the reservation price (and any additional donations are welcome) will go towards these efforts.